Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 to initialise those fields or to hold the value read from one of those fields is tagged as not representing money.

+Once some variables have been tagged, their usage implies how other variables can be tagged.
+For instance, if two variables tagged as money are added to each other, the result is also deemed to represent money.
+Conversely, if two variables tagged as non-money are added, the result is deemed to represent non-money.

+Tagging of contract fields happens when a local variable is used when loading or storing a contract field.
+In these cases, the field is deemed to have the same tag as the local variable.

+Once the a transition has been analyzed the local variables and their tags are saved, and the analysis proceeds to the next transition while keeping the tags of the contract fields.
+The analysis continues until all the transitions have been analysed without any existing tags having changed.

+Tags
+****

+The analysis uses the following set of tags:

+- `No information`: No information has been gathered about the variable.
+This sometimes (but not always) indicates that the variable is not being used, indicating a potential bug.

+- `Money`: The variable represents money.

+- `Not money`: The variable represents something other than money.

+- `Map t` (where `t` is a tag): The variable represents a map or a function whose co-domain is tagged with `t`.
+Hence, when performing a lookup in the map, or when applying the function, the result is tagged with `t`.
+Keys of maps are assumed to always be `Not money`.
+Parameters to functions are not tagged.

+- `Option t` (where `t` is a tag): The variable represents an option value, which, if it does not have the value ``None``, contains the value ``Some x`` where ``x`` has tag `t`.

+- `Pair t1 t2` (where `t1` and `t2` are tags): The variable represents
+  a pair of values with tags `t1` and `t2`, respectively.

+- `Inconsistent`: The variable has been used to represent both money and not money.
+Inconsistent usage indicates a bug.

+Lists are currently not supported.

+Library and local functions are only partially supported, since no attempt is made to connect the tags of parameters to the tag of the result.
+Built-in functions are fully supported, however.

 Example